Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

   }
 }
 ```
 Awoesome!
-Our graphql server is up and running and query is available.
+Our graphql server is up and running and query is retuns product data.

 #### Connecting to Mongodb: